-Lenders Valuation: All mortgage lenders will require a valuation to assess the value against the price being paid.
+Lenders' Valuation: All mortgage lenders will require a valuation to assess the value against the price being paid.
 This will be organised by the lender but you will be expected to pay for this.

 Legal Fees: You will need to employ the services of a solicitor to act on the legal aspects of buying a property.

 Stamp Duty: This is a Government tax for purchasing property above £125,000.
 If the property you are buying costs between £125,000 and £250,000, the tax is 1% of the final price.
-If it is between £250,000 and £500,000, it is 3%, between £500,000 and £1million its 4%, £1million and £2million its 5% and anything over £2million its 7%.
+If it is between £250,000 and £500,000, it is 3%, between £500,000 and £1million its 4%, £1million and £2million it's 5% and anything over £2million its 7%.

 Estate Agents Fee: If you are selling a property as well as buying one then estate agents fees will also apply.
-This is usually a percentage of the final price, please contact us for more details of this and of the other services we can assist you with.
+This is usually a percentage of the final price, please contact us for more details about this and of the other services we can assist you with.

 Getting a mortgage in principle

-We strongly advise that you get a 'mortgage in principle' agreed with your lender as soon as possible, even before you start looking for a new home.
+We strongly advise that you get a 'mortgage in principle agreed with your lender as soon as possible, even before you start looking for a new home.
 By having this already organised you will be in an advantageous position in the race to buy your dream home.